A QUESTION OF REVELATION

 A. Come and talk with me because that's how I often feel!
 But frustration, whilst it may drive us crazy, is a bit like being kicked hard in the backside until we finally shift out stubborn rumps off the railway line we have decided to sit down on before the train comes and runs us over.

-The moment you yield yourself to Jesus Christ as your Saviour you become a full-time explorer.
+The moment you yield yourself to Yah'shua the Messiah (Jesus Christ) as your Saviour you become a full-time explorer.
 I was once told by a Mormon to be content with what I knew and to not search any further.
 I disagreed with him.
 If I hadn't searched I would be a vegetable.
-And I'm still searching, and will carry on searching until I am at Jesus' feet.
+And I'm still searching, and will carry on searching until I am at Yah'shua's (Jesus') feet.
 And why will I do that?
-Because I have discovered that persistent searching brings liberation of the soul -- not all at once, but by degrees.
-That is what I firmly believe is meant in the Messianic property in Isaiah where the Lord says that Christ will "free the captives" (Isa.61:1).
+Because I have discovered that persistent searching brings liberation of the soul - not all at once, but by degrees.
+That is what I firmly believe is meant in the Messianic property in Isaiah where Yahweh says that Messiah will "free the captives" (Isa.61:1).

 Q. You seem to be saying that restlessness is a natural condition of this life.

 A. In certain respects, yes.
 I know who my Saviour is, so I rest in shalom (peace) about that.
 I know in whom I am trusting.
 No restlessness there.
 But I do not feel that I presently know Him very well, and that's what I want to do - both because it's my natural instinct, but also because I know from scripture that I won't get everlasting life until I know Him.
 I have the promise of it, but I must receive that promise.
 I believe every true born-again talmid (disciple) of Messiah will be restless until he knows His Saviour completely.

 Q. NCAY is a prophetic community, believing in that ministry.
 Indeed, it's probably best know for that.
 How are nevi'im (prophets) called?
 Do they in any way participate in the initiation of their calls?
 Do they have any control over their calls?